nat649/BLE-spammer-unoR4wifi/README.md

 > ⚠️ **Disclaimer: Strictly Educational Project.**
 > This project is a Proof of Concept (PoC) designed solely to explore, illustrate, and understand how Bluetooth Low Energy (BLE) advertising packets function.
 >
 > It is **not** designed to disrupt, saturate, or interfere with the normal operation of third-party devices or networks.
 The use of this code must be restricted entirely to a controlled testing environment on hardware that you own.
-The author assumes no responsibility for any misuse or violation of third-party platform terms of service.
+The author assumes no responsibility for any misuse or violation of third-party platform terms of service. (please just dont do bad things with it)

 ## 📖 About the Project

-This repository contains the source code for a technical experiment on Arduino, demonstrating how a device can broadcast BLE advertising packets containing specific Manufacturer Data payloads.
+This repository contains the source code for a technical experiment on Arduino,

-The goal of this project is to demystify "BLE broadcasting" and observe how different identifiers are structured within radio frames.
-To make the project interactive, it features a visual interface using the Arduino's onboard LED matrix and allows real-time control via the Serial Monitor.
+When I received my Arduino Uno R4 WiFi, I thought it was impossible since it's very limited, but it works, so there you go..

+also my readme is made by ai but my code isnt ;)

 ## 🛠️ Hardware Requirements

 * **Board:** Arduino Uno R4 WiFi.
 * **Cable:** USB-C for power and serial communication.

 ## 📚 Dependencies and Libraries